ibm-cloud-docs/satellite/hosts.md

 Before you begin, consider [attaching](/docs/satellite?topic=satellite-hosts#attach-hosts) and [assigning](/docs/satellite?topic=satellite-hosts#host-assign) hosts to your resources to handle the compute capacity while your existing hosts are updating.
 Especially if you update the hosts in the location control plane, you might need additional compute capacity to keep your resources running and accessible.
 See [Considerations before you update](#host-update-considerations).

 1. [Remove the host from your {{site.data.keyword.satelliteshort}} location](#host-remove) so that you can update the host.
-2. Use the guidelines from your infrastructure provider to reload the operating system of your host and apply the latest updates.
+2. Use the guidelines from your infrastructure provider to reload the operating system of your host.
 3. [Attach the host](#attach-hosts) back to your {{site.data.keyword.satelliteshort}} location.
 4. [Assign the host](#host-assign) back to your {{site.data.keyword.satelliteshort}} location control plane or to your {{site.data.keyword.openshiftlong_notm}} cluster.
+As part of the bootstrapping process, the latest images and {{site.data.keyword.openshiftshort}} version that matches the cluster master is updated for your host and SSH access to the host is removed.

 ### Updating hosts from the CLI
 {: #host-update-cli}